Banner Health

 • Dizziness, trouble breathing or fainting

-Prompt care from a sports medicine specialist can help prevent long-term damage and speed up recovery.
+Prompt evaluation from a sports medicine specialist can help prevent long-term damage and speed healing.

-• Warm up your muscles before intense activity
+• Warming up your muscles before intense activity

-• Build a strength and conditioning program to support your sport
+• Following a sport-specific strength and conditioning program

 Get expert care for sports injuries